ftp27/fastlane-plugin-translate_gpt/README.md

 ## About translate-gpt

-`translate-gpt` is a fastlane plugin that allows you to easily translate your iOS app's strings using the OpenAI GPT API.
+`translate-gpt` is a fastlane plugin that allows you to easily translate your iOS and Android app's strings using the OpenAI GPT API.

 ## Features